hoprnet/hoprnet/docs/sc-audit-08-2023/docs/01-overview.md

 As explained previously we also distinguish between 3 private keys:

 1. Packet Key: An ed25519 key which is used by a single node.
-Its generated by the node itself at initialization of the node.
+It is generated by the node itself at initialization of the node.
 The packet key is used for HOPR packet-related cryptographic operations.
 Via separation of concerns its different from the chain key on purpose.
 2. Chain Key: An secp256k1 key which is used by a single node.
-Its generated by the node itself at initialization of the node.
+It is generated by the node itself at initialization of the node.
 The chain key is used for any on-chain operation of the node.
 In wallet-terms it may be considered to be a hot wallet, because the node can use it at runtime without user interaction.